Guidebook/code-challenges/README.md

 ## Expectations

 Select one of the team specific challenges and create a new git repository for that project.
-Organize your code within that repo -- when you get to a stopping point, commit and push your code and email a link to your repo to [Mallory](mailto:mallory@guidebook.com).
+Organize your code within that repo -- when you get to a stopping point, commit and push your code and email a link to your repo to the hiring manager.

 #### Time Allotment